 Students will understand how systematic data collection and peer review facilitates bioarchaeological research.

-Our participants are tought to conduct proper intensive research under laboratory conditions.
+Our participants are taught to conduct proper intensive research under laboratory conditions.
 This process entails the intensive acquisition of the skills and knowledge required to fulfill the expectations of a genuine research project.
-As students become more familiar with the questions that the osteological collection allows to address, they will choose a research topic they will address in small groups, leading to formal podium presentations at the Ninth International Student Colloquium on Osteology and Bioarchaeology, in Odorheiu Secuiesc.
+As students become more familiar with the questions that the osteological collection allows to address, they will choose a research topic they will address in small groups, leading to formal podium presentations at the Tenth International Student Colloquium on Osteology and Bioarchaeology, in Odorheiu Secuiesc.